codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 ## A little bit of history

-JavaScript, also known as ECMAScript is programming language created by [Brendam Eich](https://en.wikipedia.org/wiki/Brendan_Eich) for the Netscape browser in 1995.
+JavaScript, also known as ECMAScript is a programming language created by [Brendam Eich](https://en.wikipedia.org/wiki/Brendan_Eich) for the Netscape browser in 1995.
 JavaScript was created to give some dynamism to the static web pages of the late 90's.
-Now, many of the most important websites are huge JavaScript applications.
+Nowadays, many of the most important websites are huge JavaScript applications.
 Some of them are Gmail, Youtube, Netflix, Airbnb...